AshwathBalaS/AshwathBalaS/README.md

 For a Journey in Data Science, I believe a important Quote that "Rome was not built in a Day"

-I have read this Mantra about an year ago, and this made me to keep on Upskilling and grow on everyday.
+I came across these quotes about a year ago, and they completely changed my mindset—pushing me to upskill continuously and grow every single day.

-My Goal: To develop AI Applications, from Traditional Machine Learning to Agentic AI Systems, and add value to the Organization
+My Goal: To design and build AI applications, from traditional Machine Learning systems to advanced Agentic AI solutions, while consistently adding real business value to my team and organizations.

 I don't want to be the Data Guy, who has expertise in AI, but has limited knowledge on Big Data or Analytics; I want to be expert in Data, AI & Automation, and I am trying to become better day-by-day.

-I want to be part of entire Machine Learning Pipeline from: Data collection, Data Preprocessing, Feature Engineering, Model Selection, Model Training, model Evaluation, Model Deployment, Model Monitoring, Model Retraining (and continuous improvement)
+I want to be part of entire Machine Learning Lifecycle from: Data collection and Ingestion, Data Preprocessing, Feature Engineering, Model Selection, Model Training, Model Evaluation and Optimization, Model Deployment, Model Monitoring and Drift Detection, Model Retraining and Continuous Improvement

 My Motivation: To become an Master and Expert in AI and Data Science (From building ML Models, till the deployment);

+To become a master and expert in AI and Data Science — from building ML models to deploying and maintaining production-grade systems.

 Currently Looking for: I am currently exploring opportunities to become a "Data Scientist"

-I want to work with Data Scientist with Machine Learning, Github, Docker, Grafana, and build end-to-end AI/ML Systems for my team
+I want to work as a Data Scientist with Machine Learning/Deep Learning, Github, Docker, Grafana, and build end-to-end AI/ML Systems for my team

+I’m especially interested in working with tools and technologies like Machine Learning frameworks, GitHub, Docker, Grafana, and building scalable, production-ready AI systems for my team

-My Belief about a Data Scientist: I believe a Data Scientist is an perfect and he is a
+My Belief about a Data Scientist: I believe a Data Scientist is an expert and well rounded professional across:

-(i) Mathematics Professional - Who goes far beyond—applying Hypothesis Testing, A/B Testing, and rigorous experimentation to determine what actually works and why.
+(i) Mathematics Professional - Goes far beyond—applying Hypothesis Testing, A/B Testing, and rigorous experimentation to determine what actually works and why.
 From optimizing loss functions and interpreting model behavior to validating outcomes with statistical confidence, this depth of expertise is what turns raw data into reliable decisions and intelligent systems.

-(ii) Analyst - Who does Exploratory Data Analysis (EDA) and convey his insights to Stakeholders
+(ii) Analyst - Performs Exploratory Data Analysis (EDA) effectively and communicates meaningful insights clearly to stakeholders.

-(iii) ML, DL, NLP, CV Expert - Who doesn't stops with ML,
+(iii) ML, DL, NLP, CV Expert - Doesn’t stop at classical ML—continuously evolves across Deep Learning, NLP, and Computer Vision.

-(iv) MLOps Specialist - Who operationalizes models end-to-end by building scalable, reproducible, and automated ML pipelines, handling model versioning, CI/CD, monitoring, drift detection, and retraining, ensuring Machine Learning and Generative AI solutions remain reliable, performant, and production-ready.
+(iv) MLOps Specialist - Operationalizes models end-to-end by building scalable, reproducible, and automated ML pipelines, handling Model versioning, CI/CD, Monitoring & drift detection, Retraining workflows, and ensuring solutions remain reliable, and production-ready.

-(v) Adaptable with GenAI and Agentic AI - Transformers gave birth to
+(v) Adaptable with GenAI and Agentic AI - Goes beyond traditional models by effectively leveraging Generative AI and Agentic AI to build intelligent, autonomous systems.
+From prompt engineering and RAG-based architectures to tool-using agents and multi-step reasoning workflows, driving next-generation, future-ready AI solutions.

 My Belief about a Data Scient: